mmanhard/pain_control_backend/readme.md

 ### Build and Run - Production

-After activating the virtual environment and installing dependencies, build and serve the app with the following command:
+After activating the virtual environment and installing dependencies, build and serve the app with the following commands:
 ```
+$ export APP_SETTINGS='config.ProductionConfig'
 $ gunicorn 'src:create_app()'
 ```